Continuing Education Activity

 - Mourning is an outward expression of that grief, including cultural and religious customs surrounding the death.
-It is also the process of adapting to life after loss.
+Mourning is also the process of adapting to life after loss.

 - Bereavement is a period of grief and mourning after a loss.

-- Disenfranchised grief as defined by Kenneth Doka (1989) is a "grief that persons experience when they incur a loss that is not or cannot be openly acknowledged, publicly mourned, or socially supported."
-Physicians regularly encounter losses in the form of patient deaths.
-Grief in healthcare providers is unsanctioned and may play a role in physician burnout.
-To adequately address the crisis on physician burnout, we need to address the under-recognized role of grief in the physician's clinical experience.
+- Disenfranchised grief, as defined by Kenneth Doka (1989), is "grief that persons experience when they incur a loss that is not or cannot be openly acknowledged, publicly mourned, or socially supported."
+Some examples could include grief related to the loss of a pet, perinatal losses, and loss of a body part, and this condition can be present in healthcare workers, with losses in the form of patient deaths.

-Traumatic circumstances such as the death of a spouse or a child, the death of a parent in early childhood or adolescence, sudden, unexpected, and untimely deaths ( particularly if associated with horrific circumstances), multiple deaths (particularly disasters), deaths by murder or manslaughter.
+Traumatic circumstances such as the death of a spouse or a child, the death of a parent in early childhood or adolescence, sudden, unexpected, and untimely deaths (particularly if associated with horrific circumstances), multiple deaths (particularly disasters), and deaths by murder or manslaughter can prolong grief.

 History and Physical

 Creating a safe space for patients to discuss their grief is essential during an evaluation, as they may be reluctant to bring it up and may need an invitation or direct question to begin talking about their grief.
 Patients may also not be fully aware of how their grief is manifesting and may not be aware that it could lead to many common physical complaints.

 Common grief reactions: Reactions to loss are called grief reactions and vary from person to person and within the same person over time.
 Grief reactions lead to complex somatic and psychological symptoms.